conbench/conbench/benchconnect/README.md

 - `CONBENCH_PROJECT_REPOSITORY`: The repository name (in the format `org/repo`) or the URL (in the format `https://github.com/org/repo`)
-- `CONBENCH_PROJECT_PR_NUMBER`: [recommended] The number of the GitHub pull request that is running this benchmark, or ``None`` if for a run on the default branch
+- `CONBENCH_PROJECT_PR_NUMBER`: [recommended] The number of the GitHub pull request that is running this benchmark.
+Do not supply this for a runs on the default branch.
 - `CONBENCH_PROJECT_COMMIT`: The 40-character commit SHA of the repo being benchmarked
 - `CONBENCH_MACHINE_INFO_NAME`: By default, the running machine host name (sent in `machine_info.name` when posting runs and benchmarks) will be obtained with